Chia-Network/chia-operator/docs/install.md

 cd chia-operator
 ```

-You're currently on the main branch which defaults to the latest versions of this operator, chia, and chia-exporter.
-You can switch to the latest release tag for a more stable experience:
+You're currently on the main branch which defaults to the latest versions of this operator, chia, and all sidecars (chia-exporter, chia-healthcheck, etc.) You can switch to the latest release tag for a more stable experience:

 ```bash
 git checkout $(git describe --tags `git rev-list --tags --max-count=1`)